-Where I live (Bristol, Rhode Island, home of the nation’s longest-running Independence Day parade) it’s practically a town ordinance that all plants be planted, tools put away, hoses reeled, debris composted, and walks swept before July 4.
-No matter where you live in the Northeast, July’s heat signals the end of planting season until fall; it’s high time to tidy away the nursery pots, slap the dirt off our paws, and invite everyone over for a cookout.
+Where I live it’s practically a town ordinance that everything be planted, tools put away, hoses reeled, debris composted, and walks weeded before the Fourth of July.
+No matter where you live in the Northeast, July’s heat signals the end of planting season until fall.
+It’s high time to slap the dirt off your paws and have a cookout.
 July also gives us an idea of what summer has in store weather-wise.
-Lately, July has been our gateway into an extended dry spell, if not a full-on drought.
+Lately, it’s been the gateway into an extended dry spell if not full-on drought.

-- For annuals and tender perennials planted in the garden, use a dilute solution of organic fertilizer such as fish or seaweed emulsion, which won’t destroy the fragile structure of the soil and its food web.
+Fertilize annuals and tender perennials every two weeks to once per month during the growing season.
+Choose a dilute solution of organic fertilizer such as fish or seaweed emulsion, which, unlike synthetic chemical fertilizers, won’t destroy the fragile structure of the soil and its lively and beneficial food web.

 Deadhead some plants and not others.
 Some plants, particularly annuals such as marigolds (Tagetes spp. and cvs.), zinnias (Zinnia spp. and cvs.), and cosmos (Cosmos spp. and cvs.), may be tricked into extended bloom if they’re prevented from setting seed.
 For others, the seed heads are half the fun of the plant and may be allowed to remain for fall and winter interest, bird food, and self-sowing.
 Start collecting ripe seed from your favorite early blooming annuals, biennials, and perennials.
 Keep them dry in paper bags, coin envelopes, or jars.